bahim22/work/Docs2/AplusDoc.md

    1. ex. a dept in a larger org. or a home user
 4. Domain setup: Companies can use a domain controller instead for more secure, centralized login for large groups, which allows an easier path for managing large net
 5. Time, Date, Region, Lang: config these settings during install (some OS require reinstall to change lang.)
-6. Driver install, Software, Updates: Keep system updated for secuirty reasons.
+6. Driver install, Software, Updates: Keep system updated for security reasons.
 Install proper drivers for the type of system (32-bit => x86 sys && 64-bit on x64 sys).
 Use 'check for updates' utility in W10 to update OS and other MS software.
-Other software needs checked separatley.
+Other software needs checked separately.
-7. Know differences in Hardware/Apps/OS compatability
+7. Know differences in Hardware/Apps/OS compatibility

 </p></details>